The Devil Rides Out (film): Production

 First proposed in 1963, the film eventually went ahead four years later once censorship worries over Satanism had eased.
 Production began on 7 August 1967, and the film starred Christopher Lee (in a rare heroic role), Charles Gray, Niké Arrighi and Leon Greene.
 The screenplay was adapted by Richard Matheson from Wheatley's novel.
 Christopher Lee had often stated that of all his vast back catalogue of films, this was his favourite and the one he would have liked to have seen remade with modern special effects and with his playing a mature Duke de Richleau.
 In a later interview, Lee also stated that Wheatley was so pleased with the adaptation of his book that he gave the actor a first edition of the novel.

 The A-side of British rock band Icarus's debut single "The Devil Rides Out" was inspired by the advance publicity for the film of the same name.
 Though the song does not appear in the film, the single's release was timed to coincide with the film's premiere and the band was invited to the premiere.

+Although it seems that no-one involved in the film could quite remember why Leon Greene's dialogue was dubbed by Patrick Allen (including Sarah Lawson, who was married to Allen), Allen himself was quoted as saying it was because Greene, the opera singer, 'sang' his lines and the producers thought they should be delivered in a better manner.